LeaveNhA/UIST602-DG/README.md

 Understanding programming can be a huge challenge.
 Even in this cosmopolitan field, Data Scientists are suffering from having thin (or none) background of Software Engineering or basicly, SE principles, et. al.

 Solving a problem with more than one perspective can give person not just another perspective on the problem and set of solutions, it can give a better understanding over things.
 So, the surface is the same (the problem) but the eye-range is more, imagine that you are looking with a different tool other than your glasses, like microscope, or something like that.
 Seeing deeper is helpful.
-Conceptually, this approach is being in use by many education professional or cult organizations.
+Conceptually, this approach is being in use by many education professionals or cult organizations.

 ## How to?